ruudalves/movie/xpandit/README.md

 # Possible changes
 1. MovieDto would not use enum, instead validation on Movie domain class to give feedback on reply

+# To run
+1. Ran with IntelliJ Ultimate
+2. No other requirements found